hasura/graphql-engine/docs/graphql/manual/auth/common-roles-auth-examples.rst

 * ``editor``: Users with this role can edit and publish **any article**.
 They can also leave a private rating for each article.
 However, they cannot overwrite a reviewer's notes.
 A list of editors is maintained in the ``editors`` table.

-.. thumbnail:: ../../../img/graphql/manual/auth/multirole-setup.png
-   :class: no-shadow

 Database Schema
 ^^^^^^^^^^^^^^^

+The following is a reference database schema for our example:

+.. thumbnail:: ../../../img/graphql/manual/auth/multirole-example-db-schema.png

-We'll create the following tables:
+Based on this schema, we'll create the following tables:

 .. code-block:: sql